icoretech/autopathcomment/README.md

 - Release Please opens a release PR that bumps version and updates CHANGELOG.
 - Merge the release PR → a tag `vX.Y.Z` is created.
 - The `Release` workflow builds the VSIX and publishes to Marketplace (with `VSCE_PAT`).

+Why a release PR may not open
+- Only `feat:`, `fix:`, or commits containing `BREAKING CHANGE:` trigger versions by default. `docs:`/`chore:`/`ci:` won’t trigger.
+- Force a release by adding `release-as: x.y.z` in the commit or release PR body.

+Conventional Commits quick reference
+- `feat(scope?): short summary` → MINOR
+- `fix(scope?): short summary` → PATCH
+- `BREAKING CHANGE: details` in body → MAJOR
+- Other types (docs, chore, refactor, ci) do not trigger a release by default.

+Commit message linting
+- A commitlint workflow enforces Conventional Commits on PRs.
+Local template: `git config commit.template .github/COMMIT_TEMPLATE.md`.

 ## Usage